boscoh/sassin/readme.md

 # INDENTEDSASS

 This is a indented-SASS to CSS compiler.
+It is a fork of  RapydCSS (https://bitbucket.org/pyjeon/rapydcss), with a more consistent API.

+# What is SASS?

 Indented-SASS is a  beautiful space-indented format to express CSS stylesheets.

-It is a fork of the RapydCSS progject (https://bitbucket.org/pyjeon/rapydcss) to provide a smoother API for other pojects.

-# What is SASS?

 Okay this gets confusing.
 There is a Ruby program called SASS which used to compile a nice indented syntax for stylesheets into CSS.
 Let's call this the indented-SASS format.